Associated Methods

 In the case of a spin-fermion MixedHamiltonian

-As described in the introduction section, HQS Bath Mapper is tailored to functionalities that allow studies of the interaction between the system and the bath.
-Therefore, the function calculate_excitation_spectral_function is intended to deal with couplings only, and does not take into account any operators acting only on the system.
+As described in the introduction section, the HQS Bath Mapper is tailored to functionalities that allow studies of the interaction between the system and the bath.
+Therefore, the function calculate_excitation_spectral_function is intended to deal only with couplings, and does not take into account any operators acting only on the system.

 To use this function, the user defines a spin system coupled to a bath of free fermions.
 The system-bath coupling operator is of the form: \(t_{sij} * \sigma_s \otimes c^{\dagger}_i c_j\), with summation over \(s, i, j\) and where \( \sigma_s \in \lbrace \sigma_s^-, \sigma_s^+, or \sigma_s^z \rbrace \), but is not specified.